 The Remuneration Committee considered the performance of the Managing Director against the performance measures outlined above.
-A range of strategic targets were met, a key business acquisition was successfully completed and internal expansion plans are on schedule.
+A range of financial, strategic and operational targets were met and internal expansion plans are on schedule.
 All compliance obligations were met throughout the year with no reported issues and relationships with internal and external stakeholders were well managed.
-However, due to the Group's current level of financial performance, it was decided by the Remuneration Committee that no bonus would be paid to the Managing Director for the 30 June 2018 financial year.
+It was decided that \$31,963 (plus superannuation of 9.5%) would be paid, which is approximately 50% of the maximum amount payable.
+Bonus payments to other key management personnel were 100% discretionary, based on a range of financial, strategic and operational factors.
+These amounts were accrued at 30 June 2019 and paid in August 2019.